INTRODUCTION

 • Sub-epidermal blistering diseases - Normal human skin

-• Pemphigus vulgaris - monkey oesophagus - monkey oesophagus has high expression of Dsg 3 (think of monkey’s acting vulgar)
+• Pemphigus vulgaris - monkey oesophagus - monkey oesophagus has high expression of Dsg 3

 • Pemphigus foilaceous - guinea pig oesophagus - good for dsg 1